Free delivery for purchases over 50 EUR

 This is why you must know that washed and pre-washed linen items such as towels can be dried in the tumble on a short/ medium program at a low temperature without any worries.
 However, it is important to remove laundry from the dryer when they’re still slightly damp so the drying process could be finished naturally.
 Considering how easily linen dries, it is probably the most environmentally friendly way of drying linen cloths.

 Air-drying is also an option that saves on electricity and adds softness to the material even though the linen laundry could also easily be put to dry on a flat towel.
 To remove moisture, it could also carefully be rolled in a towel without risking wringing linen and removing excess water.
-The table linens, towels and the other linen items could also be put on a padded hanger for drying as it helps to avoid wrinkles and save linen cloths from ironing.
+The table linens, towels, and other linen items could also be put on a padded hanger for drying as it helps to avoid wrinkles and save linen cloths from ironing.

 To sum up, given how quickly linen textile gets dry, and its tendency to shrink when exposed to heat, air-drying is the best environmentally friendly choice when it comes to your linen clothes.
 Machine drying is also possible as long as the drying temperature is not too high (medium recommended).